rmothilal/docs/MojaloopDeployment/MojaloopDeploymentGuide.md

+# NOTE: This document has moved to the /documentation repo.
+Please update that one instead.

 # Deployment and Setup Introduction
 This document will provide guidelines to deploy and configure the Mojaloop applications on a local environment, utilizing Kubernetes within Docker.